Logan Whitehurst: Illness and death

 From November 2003 onward Whitehurst battled fatigue, headaches, dizziness, and stomach illness.
-In May, 2004 it was discovered that the ailments he was suffering were due to a cancerous brain tumor.
+In May 2004 it was discovered that the ailments he was suffering were due to a cancerous brain tumor.
 Deciding to focus on his recovery, he left the Velvet Teen and put his solo career on hiatus.
 He spent the better part of a year and a half in treatments for the recurring brain cancer.
 On December 3, 2006, Whitehurst died at his home in Los Banos, California.

 From many donations, the fledgling Remember Logan Foundation was founded.
 Created by his fans, its mission is to provide funding for brain cancer research and treatment.

 In October 2010, a group of comedy musicians created the Logan Whitehurst Memorial Award for Excellence in Comedy Music, or Logan Awards for short.
-The awards are presented annually at FuMPFest for song's from the previous year in three categories: Outstanding Original Comedy Song, Outstanding Parody Song, and Outstanding Comedy Music Video.
+The awards are presented annually at FuMPFest for songs from the previous year in three categories: Outstanding Original Comedy Song, Outstanding Parody Song, and Outstanding Comedy Music Video.